Scandinavian Living

 Why natural materials tell a story

-In a world of mass production, natural materials are once again gaining importance in interior design.
+Winning in a world of mass production Natural materials in the furnishings importance again.
 They show origin, character and change.
 And they invite you to live mindfully.

 Untreated brass, fine wood, soft leather: these materials reflect their surroundings.
 They change - and that is intentional.
 The patina is not a flaw, but a symbol of the life lived in the room.